DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 :::{tip}
 We just used alot of new definitions like linked lists, merkle trees and blocks.
 If this looks overwhelming don't worry we will cover all of them in the rest of the chapter.
-Once you read what all of these terms mean it could be useful to go over the above again.
+Once you have read what all of these terms mean it could be useful to go over the above again.
 :::

-**Linked Lists** are pieces of data that *point* to each other forming a chain.
+**Linked Lists** are pieces of data that *point* to each other thereby forming a chain.
-They are an incredibly important data structure in all of computer science, as anyone who has taken Cornell's [CS2110](https://cornellcswiki.gitlab.io/classes/CS2110.html) or ever prepared for an S.W.E interview knows.
+They are an incredibly important data structure in all of computer science, as anyone who has taken Cornell's [CS2110](https://cornellcswiki.gitlab.io/classes/CS2110.html) or ever prepared for a S.W.E interview knows.
-A piece of data, also called a node but not to be confused with nodes in a system, either point to another node or to nothing, but importantly they can only point to **one** other thing and is pointed to by a maximum of one other node.
-This means two nodes cannot point to the same node.
+A piece of data, also called a node but not to be confused with nodes in a system, either points to another node or to nothing, but importantly a node can only point to **one** other thing and is pointed to by a maximum of one other node.
+This means two different nodes cannot point to the same node.

-They have the following benefits:
+Linked Lists have the following benefits:
 * Clear process to add data, you just point your new data to the most recent data already in the linked list.
 * Immutable.
 To replace one node is to replace all the nodes that point to it either directly or indirectly.

 As such linked lists have solved several of our desired B.A.D.S qualities.
+Namely:
-Namely *An ordered data structure*,*Clear process to add data*,*Immutable*.
+*An ordered data structure*,*Clear process to add data*,*Immutable*.

 :::{note}
 Linked Lists, in their basic form, have 'soft' immutability.
-By this we mean it is a nuisance to delete data, but it can still be done, editing is unaffected.
+By this we mean it is a nuisance to delete data, but it can still be done, and editing is unaffected.
 But, as we will see, Blockchain's linked list has 'strong' immutability.
 By principle, Blockchain linked lists are add-only, so if you are to act honestly you will only every add nodes, not edit or replace them.